filamentphp/filament/packages/actions/docs/06-adding-an-action-to-a-livewire-component.md

 ## Adding the action

-Add a method that returns your action:
+Add a method that returns your action.
+The method must share the exact same name as the action, or the name followed by `Action`:

 ```php
 use App\Models\Post;